badking01/test/CHINA_SESSION_CONTROL.md

 This file is the operational control file for the **China Session** of *Throne In Shadow*.

-Its purpose is to prevent room/context drift, workflow bloat, format confusion, and AI over-engineering.
+Its purpose is to protect the China Session thesis and interpretation rules across rooms, while avoiding workflow bloat, file-role confusion, and visual drift.

-Use this file at the start of every new production room.

 Core principle: